 We rely on the same retina and macular for our whole lifetimes.
 Unlike the rest of our body systems, we are unable to regenerate the cells of the retina.
 With the eyes being in constant use from the moment we open our eyes to the time we close them for sleep, it is not surprising that the ageing process affects the retina first and in particular, the macular.

-As there are no symptoms in the initial stages of macular degeneration, it is important to have regular eye exams to identify early disease.
+As there are no symptoms in the early stages of macular degeneration, it is important to have regular eye exams to identify disease early.
 Optical coherence tomography and fundus imaging are vital assessment techniques to detect and monitor signs of physical macular changes.

-First signs of macular ageing include the development of drusen and retinal pigment changes.
+The first signs and symptoms of macular ageing include the development of drusen and retinal pigment changes.
 Normally the waste materials from the photoreceptor chemical reactions are removed from the retina.
-Ageing of the retina causes this process to slow and the waste products accumulate between the retinal pigment epithelium and the choroid to form yellow spots called drusen.
+As the retina gets older, this process to slow and causes the waste products from this process to accumulate.
+This accumulation occurs between the retinal pigment epithelium and the choroid to form yellow spots called drusen.

 In ‘Dry’ macular degeneration, shortened as dry AMD, (also called ‘atrophic’) the drusen builds up and accumulates to cause damage to the retina.
 As the degeneration advances, geographic atrophy develops leading to blind spots in the centre of vision.
 This is the most common form of macular degeneration, often occurring gradually, and is less severe.